iTwin/itwinjs-core/docs/core/learning/WriteABridge.md

 ## Example

-* Bridge imports:
+A bridge would import the following packages:

 ``` ts
 [[include:Bridge.imports.example-code]]
 ```

-* The bridge must obtain an AccessToken (iModelHub):
+The bridge must obtain an AccessToken.
+Here is an example for Connect/iModelHub:

 ``` ts
 [[include:Bridge.getAccessToken.example-code]]
 ```

-* If necessary, the bridge may create an iModel in the server (iModelHub only):
+If necessary, a bridge working with iModelHub may create an iModel from scratch.
+(This does not apply to bridges that work with iModelBank).

 ``` ts
 [[include:Bridge.create-imodel.example-code]]
 ```

-* The bridge converts source data for the very first time:
+When the bridge runs for the very first time, it would look like this:

 ``` ts
 [[include:Bridge.firstTime.example-code]]
 ```

-* Importing a schema and bootstrapping definitions, such as categories:
+Importing a schema and bootstrapping definitions would look like this:

 ``` ts
 [[include:IModelDb.importSchema]]
 ```

-* A simple example of a fictitious source data format:
+Here is a simple example of a fictitious source data format:

 ``` ts
 [[include:Bridge.source-data.example-code]]
 ```